Palos Verdes Peninsula (PVP) Bryophytes

 • sporophytes with an apical meristem

-On the PVP, bryophytes can be found on soil, bark, rock, brick, and concrete.
-The most common substrate to find bryophytes on is soil.
-The PVP has both ephemeral species as well as perennial species of bryophytes.
-Hornworts and liverworts are uncommon and restricted to mesic areas on the PVP.
-Mosses are the most common and can be found in mesic areas as well as exposed sites on the PVP.
-Acrocarpous mosses and pleurocarpous mosses are found on the PVP.
+On the PVP, bryophytes can be found on soil, bark, rock (terrestrial & aquatic), brick, and concrete.
+The most common substrate is soil.
+The PVP has both ephemeral and perennial species of bryophytes.
+Hornworts and liverworts are uncommon and restricted to mesic (wetter) areas.
+Mosses are the most common in both exposed and mesic sites.

 Mosses growing on soil on the PVP